bxlab/qbb2020/README.md

 # Fall 2020 - AS.020.607 - Quantitative Biology Bootcamp

-Ageneda and additional information will be posted shortly
+Ageneda and additional information at http://bxlab.github.io/cmdb-bootcamp/

 ### Details and Logistics